 Berry Pomeroy, Totnes TQ9 6LJ

 All is not what it seems at Castle Drogo because in reality it is a fake!
 The castle was designed and built by renowned 20th-century architect Sir Edwin Lutyens for Julius Drewe, the hugely successful founder of the Home and Colonial Stores.
 Drewe chose the site in the belief that it formed part of the lands of his supposed medieval ancestor, Drogo de Teigne.
-The castle has been undergoing a substantial rennovation programme which is now coming to a close

-Outside the Lutyens designed garden is colourful in all seasons, and there are miles of pathways to explore in the Teign Gorge from along the bubbling river to Wooston hillfort, high above the gorge.
+The inside has been undergoing substantial refurbishment in recent years.
+Outside, the Lutyens designed garden is colourful in all seasons, and there are miles of pathways to explore in the Teign Gorge from along the bubbling river to Wooston hillfort, high above the gorge.

 find out more?